AIM: the Self Innovation Method

 The purpose of AIM is to enable you to innovate your own process in a risk controlled way.

-This method is unique since it mobilizes the innovative forces inside your company.
-A team selected by you is set to work on a process innovation issue and is coached by Traxxys along the way.
-Off course, Traxxys has the latest intensified technologies available, but these are only brought forward when you see a need.
+This method is unique since it mobilizes the innovative power inside your company.
+A team selected by you is set to work on a process innovation issue.
+It is coached by Traxxys along the way.
+Off course, Traxxys has the latest intensified technologies available.
+These are only brought forward when you see a need.

-The method builds on the vast process knowledge within your company and triggers team members to come up with innovative ideas themselves – instead of being confronted by external reports written outside the fence of your plant.
-The structure of the method inherently safeguards the management of risk and at the same time stimulates your people to think laterally, coming up with useful process alternatives.
+The method builds on the vast process knowhow of your people.
+It triggers team members to come up with innovative ideas themselves.
+The method safeguards risk management.
+At the same time it stimulates your people to become creative, based on real knowledge.

 * Acronym for αυτο (Self) Innovation Method, more conveniently expressed as AIM